-Mississippi only allows the faultless reasons for divorce.
-This means that in order to divorce in Mississippi, the parties must show only one thing: 1) an “irretrievable breakdown of marriage” or 2) the parties living separated and separated.
-The separate residence requirement has certain criteria, one of which must be met: to Doyle v.
-Doyle, 55 So.3d 1097, 1107 (Miss.App 2010), the COA found that marital actions continue to accumulate in the absence of a separate dependant or temporary order.
+At the Law Firm of John R. Reeves, P.C., we have handled many separate interview cases over the years of our practice.
+Do not risk inexperience and unpreparedness.
+In Doyle v.
+Doyle, 55 So.3d 1097, 1107 (Miss.App 2010), the COA found that the marital shares continue to accumulate unless there is separate support or a temporary order.
 However, in Aron v.
-Aron, 832 So.2d 1257, 1258-59 (Miss.App 2002), however, the COA found that it was at the Chancellor`s discretion to classify the property as marital or non-marital in the absence of a maintenance order or a separate temporary order.
-In both cases, the Chancellor should take into account the relative contributions of the parties in the distribution of property acquired after separation.
-Striebeck v.
-Striebeck, 5 So.3d 450, 452 (Miss.
+Aron, 832 So.2d 1257, 1258-59 (Miss.App.
+2002), the COA held that it was at the discretion of the Registrar to classify the property as matrimonial or illegitimate if there was no separate maintenance or interim injunction.
+In both cases, the Registrar should take into account the relative contributions of the parties when allocating assets acquired after separation.
+Striebeck gegen Striebeck, 5 Sun.3d 450, 452 (Miss.
 2008).

 When deciding whether or not to award separate support, the court must be satisfied that the applicant did not cause the separation.
 The onus is then on the defendant to prove that the separation was justified or that both parties are equally to blame.
 The court then weighs several factors, including the health and income of the spouses, before deciding whether or not to order separate support.
 Those considering separating from their spouse should consult an experienced family law lawyer beforehand.
 Under Mississippi family law, there is no “legal separation” between married persons. .